Architectural project

 David Harvey at The Future is Public conference in Amsterdam:

--confronting students with a project related to an existing building: the aim is to develop the project by assessing the potential for extending, heightening or rehabilitating the existing structure.
+-To bring students face to face with an existing building: the aim is to develop a project by assessing the potential for extending, heightening or rehabilitating the building studied, in relation to a precise program and an urban, cultural or economic context.